niazi-ali/niazi-ali.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Ali Niazi is a PhD student in Economics at the University of Calgary.
+His research interests include Energy Economics, Electricity Markets, and Climate Policies.
+He also works as a Research Analyst at the Energy Futures Lab, where he plays a pivotal role in Alberta’s Electricity Future initiative, aimed at driving the province toward a net-zero electricity system.
 {style="text-align: justify;"}